-- Free version
+- Free version available

-- Access to 12 billion historical records
+- Access to 13+ billion historical records

 - Matches to historical records and MyHeritage family trees